Arctic4161/Youtube_Music_Player/README.md

 ## Installation

 The installation is pretty easy.
-1. Head over to the [Releases](https://github.com/Arctic4161/Youtube_Music_Player/releases) section and download the latest release and run the installer.
+1. Head over to the [Releases](https://github.com/Arctic4161/Youtube_Music_Player/releases) section and download the latest release and run the installer or select the appropiate APK for your android phone.
 <hr>

 ## Dependencies